12. Discarding local changes (before staging)

 02 Change hello.html

-Sometimes you have modified a file in your local working directory and you wish to just revert to what has already been committed.
-The checkout command will handle that.
+Sometimes you have modified a file in your local working directory, and you wish to just revert to what has already been committed.
+The restore command will handle that.

 Make changes to the hello.html file in the form of an unwanted comment.